Aditya-Nannapaneni/calculator-flask-app/README.md

 # Calculator Flask App

 ## Usage
 The API's here are being consumed by a completely separate React App to serve the results of the calculator.
-Both the Flask and React API's aredeployed on Heroku and you can use the link below to access the live version.
+Both the Flask and React apps are deployed on Heroku and you can use the link below to access the live version!

     Link: https://calculator-ui-app.herokuapp.com/

+Alternatively one could clone this repository and run the main.py file, which would start a local server.

 ## Constraints